Missouri LLC Costs in 2026: Start, Maintain & Taxes

 Online payment convenience fee 2% + $0.25 (card) / $0.50 (e-check) Applied to online filings.

-Expanding an out-of-state company into Missouri is simple: qualify as a foreign LLC, submit the LLC-4 application, and meet Missouri naming and agent rules.
-Have a recent certificate of good standing ready and confirm how your name will appear on Missouri records to avoid delays.
+Expanding an out-of-state LLC into Missouri is usually straightforward.
+You qualify as a foreign LLC, submit the LLC-4 application, and follow Missouri naming and registered agent rules.
+The two items that most often prevent delays are a properly timed certificate of good standing and a clean “Missouri use name” if your legal name cannot be used as-is.

-Ongoing compliance in Missouri vs your home state
+Ongoing Compliance in Missouri vs Your Home State

 Qualifying in Missouri adds obligations here without replacing those in your formation state.
 Think of it as two checklists: keep your Missouri agent/office current and handle state/local taxes, while still filing any home-state annual reports or franchise taxes on schedule.